nepluno/libwetcloth/README.md

 1. make a directory, say, *build*, with *mkdir build*, enter the *build* directory, type *cmake ..*
 2. Optionally you can adjust the options with *ccmake .*
 3. type *make* to compile the code.
 For speeding up the compilation process you may use *make -j*.

-On Windows:
-1. open CMake-GUI, enter the correct directory for source code and build.
-Then click *Configure*, choose your installed version of the Microsoft Visual Studio.
-2. after configuration you may find several libraries not found, check the *Advanced* box and locate those missing libraries manually.
-Please make sure you have picked the libraries corresponding to the architecture you have selected (say, 32-bit libraries for x86, and 64-bit libraries for x64).
-3. click generate after fixing all missing variables to generate your Visual Studio solution.
-4. open the solution and compile the code.

 Run the Demo
 --------------------